 A QR code is like a complex black and white puzzle that your phone can solve instantly.

-As you can see in the image below, it looks like a square filled with weird patterns.
+As you can see in the image below, it looks like a square filled with strange patterns.

-But every pattern has a meaning.
+But every pattern has meaning.
 When you point your phone's camera at the code, your phone solves this puzzle.
-Then it turns patterns into information: a website, a digital business card, a restaurant menu, and more.
+Then it turns designs into information: a website, a digital business card, a restaurant menu and much more.

-In other words, a QR code is a kind of shortcut that leads you instantly to a large amount of information, without having to type anything.
-It's fast, it's simple, and that's why we see them all around us.
+In other words, a QR code is a kind of shortcut that instantly takes you to a large amount of information, without having to type anything.
+It's quick, it's simple, and that's why we see them everywhere around us.

 The Dangers of QR Codes

-Just like other aspects of our digital life, QR codes are not free from dangers.
-Even though these black and white squares may seem harmless, it's important to remember that they can be used for less benevolent intentions.
+Just like other aspects of our digital lives, QR codes are not without dangers.
+While these black and white squares may seem harmless, it's important to remember that they can be used for less benevolent intentions.

-Indeed, according to a research conducted by ExpressVPN, the growing popularity of QR codes has caught the attention of cybercriminals.
+Indeed, according to one research conducted by ExpressVPN, the growing popularity of QR codes has attracted the attention of cybercriminals.
 These malicious individuals have developed tactics to disguise their malicious attacks in the form of seemingly ordinary QR codes.

 In the following, we will find out how cybercriminals can use QR codes to take control of your phone or to steal your private information.